Subscribe

 Installing tile after your cabinets means you don’t need as much flooring material.
 Installers will cut tiles and detail areas around your cabinets, though.
 With a tile installation around your cabinets, you may not have as much flexibility with your cabinet layout later on.
 You do, however, get flexibility with your flooring and cut down on the risk of cabinet installers damaging your tile floor.

-Can you Put Cabinets on a Floating Floor?
+Can You Put Cabinets on a Floating Floor?

-Floating floors consist of tongue and groove pieces that snap together.
+Floating floors are a convenient option that consists of tongue-and-groove pieces that snap together before being nailed or glued down.
 They come in laminate, engineered hardwood and luxury vinyl options, and even some natural wood floors and tiles come in floating styles.
-The floating style differs from traditional hardwood or tile floors where professionals nail, staple or glue down each plank.
-Because of that installation process, cabinets should go in before floating floors.
+With floating-style floors, you can avoid the traditional process for hardwood or tile floors, where professionals nail, staple or glue down each plank.

-Cabinets, especially with heavy stone countertops, could damage your floating floors.
+Because of this installation process, its recommended cabinets go in before floating floors.
+Cabinets, especially those with heavy stone countertops, could damage your floating floors.
 These types of floors also shift, expand, contract and settle after installation, causing the cabinets on top of them to move.

 can you put cabinets on a floating floor

-Get New Kitchen Flooring From 50 Floor
+Get New Kitchen Flooring From 50Floor

-If you’re preparing for a kitchen remodel or just want new floors in your home, look no further than 50 Floor.
+If you’re preparing for a kitchen remodel or just want new floors in your home, look no further than 50Floor.
 During your at-home flooring appointment, our professionals will answer any questions you have about the installation process and if you should install flooring or cabinets first.
 You’ll get to see floor samples in your kitchen and determine what looks best with the lighting and the rest of your home.
+Schedule an at-home flooring consultation today and see how 50Floor will help transform your home.

 contact 50 floor